tam-km-truong/PhyloPack/README.md

 For clusters requiring genome placement, an additional refinement step is performed after the initial global ordering.
 This improves local ordering accuracy within placement-heavy clusters without requiring phylogenetic inference on the entire dataset.

+Refinement is relevant when the cluster is large enough that genome placement was used during the initial ordering step.
+For smaller clusters where all genomes were included in the skeleton phylogeny, this step can be skipped.

 The ordered genome list is divided into non-overlapping windows of 5k genomes.